sheyman/docs-barbican/api-docs/general-api-info/request-response-types.rst

 is required for operations that have a request body.

-You can specify the response format in requests by using the ``Accept`` header or by adding a ``.json`` extension to the request URI.
+You can specify the response format in requests by using the ``Accept`` header.
 If no response format is specified, JSON is the default response format.